What is Specific Gravity?

 When working with different wood species, “specific gravity” (SG) is an important concept to understand but is not always one that is clearly understood.
 SG can apply to any substance but for the purposes of this article, SG will be examined with reference to various types of wood.

 Simply put, specific gravity is a scale that indicates a substance’s density.
-The numerical scale used to indicate specific gravity uses pure water as the comparison point based on the discovery that one cubic centimeter of water weighs one gram.
+The numerical scale used to indicate SG uses pure water as the comparison point based on the discovery that one cubic centimeter of water weighs one gram.
 (1 cm3 = 1 g) A wood’s density is influenced by three main factors: the amount of lignin in its cells, how densely the cells grow together, and the number of air spaces within the cells.

 Wood that has been harvested is made up of the collection of cells that formed the tree body.
 Each cell is composed largely of cellulose, hemicellulose and lignin (there are other trace elements, of course, that vary from species to species).
 These three major components form the structure of a tree’s cell and their particular arrangement gives the unique properties of various woods.
 Along with their chemical composition, their physical properties also affect a wood’s density.
 Tightly packed cells have fewer air spaces and a higher cell count and result in a “harder” (denser) wood.
 Cells with more water capacity or more vessels for water transfer between them have a looser structure resulting in “softer” woods.